Health Insurance in Cambodia: What You Need to Know in 2025

 Having social security entails getting free treatment at thousands of hospitals, both public and private, including those that have entered into an agreement with the Cambodian government.

+• You will only get treatment and medications deemed necessary by your doctors.
 And there are complaints that doctors ignore NSSF patients after showing their NSSF ID cards.

-In addition, you might need to pay out of pocket for medications for certain chronic diseases, including cardiac diseases, diabetes, and chronic hepatitis C. So putting all of your medical expenses to social security alone might not be a good idea.
+• You might need to pay out of pocket for medications for certain chronic diseases, including cardiac diseases, diabetes, and chronic hepatitis C.

 Instead of contacting insurance companies individually to get quotes, you can compare many different health insurance plans at once through an insurance comparison website.